Loading…

 For most readers, English is the right call:

 The Admiral Manga Rares drive pricing in both markets.
-JP figures (Sakazuki ~500k JPY) preview the intensity of the EN chase after June 12.
+JP figures (Sakazuki 500k JPY, roughly $3,300) sit well above the settled EN TCGPlayer price ($1,197) five weeks after the June 12 launch.

 GODEEPER: Want the real chase-card values in depth?
 The Admiral Manga Rare guide breaks them down.
 OP-16 Admiral Manga Rare Guide